Jos254Kenya/k-mvc-core/README.md

 ## Acknowledgments

-- Inspired by Laravel
+- Inspired by Laravel, symfony and codeignitor routing mechanism
 - Special thanks to all contributors

 ---

 Happy coding!

-Sigawa
+## SIGAWA